detectorvision/deltamasses/readme.md

 In Eclipse, import deltaMasses as follows:
 Import->General->Projets from Folder or Archive->choose the deltamasses folder

-Install postgresql for database support.
+Install https://www.postgresql.org for database support.

 Start detlaMasses from
 /deltamasses/src/com/detectorvision/deltaMasses/DeltaMasses.java